FahdSeddik/panther/README.md

 - **Python 3.12+**: Panther is compatible with Python 3.12 and later.
 - **Poetry** for dependency management
 - **C++ Compiler**: GCC on Linux, MSVC on Windows
-- **CUDA Toolkit**: For GPU acceleration, ensure you have the CUDA toolkit installed to compile .cu files requiring NVIDIA C Compiler (nvcc).
+- **CUDA Toolkit** (Optional): For GPU acceleration, ensure you have the CUDA toolkit installed. **Panther fully supports CPU-only machines** - it will automatically build and run in CPU-only mode on systems without CUDA, providing the same functionality without GPU acceleration.

 ## Quick Start (Install & Use)

 You can quickly install Panther using the powershell and Makefile scripts provided.
 This will set up the Python package and build the native backend.
 Note: This sets up a venv environment, installs poetry, install dependencies, and builds the native backend.

+**Note:** Panther works on both CPU-only and GPU-enabled machines.
+GPU users can use pip, while CPU-only users need to build from source using the installation scripts below.

-OR, if you have CUDA 12.4 installed, and you're on a Windows machine, simply install using pip:
+If you have CUDA 12.4 installed and you're on a Windows machine with GPU, install using pip:

 ```bash
 pip install --force-reinstall panther-ml==0.1.2 --extra-index-url https://download.pytorch.org/whl/cu124